4.2. The C I/O Functions¶

 int fd = open("mydevice:file2, O_RDONLY, 0);

-If no device prefix is used, the HOST device will be used to open the file.
+If no device prefix is used, the HOST device is used to open the file.

 Syntax for C